timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-05-10
+# Objectives for Today 2022-05-11

-- Rally of Rockets end game screen.
+- Setting up the new machine
-- Give the player experience points after a game, even if a set amount.
+- Installing all the things!
-- Lock rocket and nametag selection until certain experiences, achievements or such has been gained.
+- Upgrading some projects to use VS 2022
-- Show the scores of the game and give winner-winner chicker dinner!
+- Adjusting.

 ## May We Sell Games